 The Pareto Principle

 The 80/20 dating theory stems from The Pareto Principle, which was conceptualized by Italian philosopher and economist Vilfredo Federico Pareto in 1906.
-After noticing that 80% of Italy's wealth was owned by 20% of the population, Pareto discovered that almost all economic activity could be attributed to the idea that 80% of the results will come from just 20% of the action it took to get there.
+After noticing that 80% of Italy's wealth was owned by 20% of the population, Pareto discovered that almost all economic activity could be attributed to the idea that 80% of results come from just 20% of the action it took to get there.

 In a more philosophical sense, the 80/20 theory implies that there will always be things in your life that are not going right; if your car has broken down, the next problem will be your pet getting sick.
-It is about your attitude and how you respond to these '20% issues' that will determine how miserable you make yourself feel, according to this rule.
+It is about your attitude and how you respond to these '20% issues' that can determine how miserable you make yourself feel, according to this rule.
 Now, people are applying this golden rule to their relationships and dating life, using it to accept flaws in their significant other or spend some quality time alone, among other things.

 What Is The 80/20 Dating Rule?